hartake/vision-text-ocr-ui/README.md

 -   `npm run build`: Builds the app for production.
 -   `npm run preview`: Serves the production build locally.

+## Running with Docker (Recommended)

+For a consistent and isolated development environment, you can build and run this project using Docker.
+This is the recommended way to run the application locally without needing to install Node.js or npm on your host machine.

+1.  **Prerequisites**: Make sure you have [Docker](https://www.docker.com/products/docker-desktop/) installed and running.
+2.  **Build the Image**: Open a terminal in the `vision-text-ui/` directory and run the build command.
+This will create a local container image named `vision-text-ui:local`.
+    ```sh
+    docker build -t vision-text-ui:local .
+    ```
+3.  **Run the Container**: After the build is complete, run the following command.
+This will start the container and make the application available on your local machine.
+    ```sh
+    docker run --rm -p 8080:8080 vision-text-ui:local
+    ```
+4.  **Access the Application**: Open your web browser and navigate to `http://localhost:8080`.

 ## UI Preview

 ### 1. Select Image to Translate